Brakku/kest-lokaverkefni/README.md

 Linux Infrastructure Setup for DDP ehf

-Follow these steps on each machine to set up the server (server1) and clients (client1 [Debian] and client2 [CentOS Stream 9]) in the ddp.is domain.
+Follow these steps on each machine to set up the ubuntu server (server1) and clients (client1 [Debian] and client2 [CentOS Stream 9]) in the ddp.is domain.
 1. Configure Hostnames and Domain

   Set hostnames: On each VM, edit /etc/hostname to set the short hostname (e.g. server1, client1, client2).
 Then apply it: